vjscc/modal/README.md

 type: `string | undefined`

-Color of mask, passed via constructor options.
+Color of mask, passed via constructor options, if you didn't pass its value would be `undefined`.

 ### $mask